IIIIQIIII/gaussiansplattingnote/README.md

 This code effectively implements the rendering process from a 3D Gaussian model to a 2D image and computes auxiliary information for subsequent model optimization.

+The rendering process from a 3D Gaussian model to a 2D image can be summarized as follows:

+1. Calculate the 2D coordinates (means2D) on the image plane where each 3D Gaussian projects under the current viewpoint.

+2. Based on the 3D variance-covariance matrix of each Gaussian, calculate the 2D variance-covariance matrix after projection onto the image plane.

+3. Utilize 2D means and 2D variance-covariance matrices to draw the contours of each Gaussian on the image.

+4. Combine all the Gaussians to compose the entire scene image.

+In more detail:

+- The 3D coordinates (means3D) of each point are transformed using the model-view projection matrix to obtain screenspace_points, which are the 2D means (means2D).

+- If the 3D covariance matrix cov3D_precomp is precomputed, it is used directly; otherwise, it is inferred based on scaling and rotation information.

+- The `GaussianRasterizer` applies Gaussian filtering based on means2D and the variance-covariance matrices, resulting in the rendered image (rendered_image).

+- Additionally, the radii of each Gaussian on the screen are provided to determine visibility.

+The core idea is to leverage the projection properties of Gaussian distributions to project 3D Gaussians onto a 2D plane through transformation, enabling image synthesis.

 ```Cite
 @Article{kerbl3Dgaussians,
       author       = {Kerbl, Bernhard and Kopanas, Georgios and Leimk{\"u}hler, Thomas and Drettakis, George},